-The music in my life starting at a very young age.
+The music in my life started at a very young age.
 My mom sang “Jesus Loves Me;” my great aunts taught me “Itsy Bitsy Spider,” and I loved to bang on the old upright piano in what we called the “front” room.
 I guess my mom got tired of the banging and my begging to learn piano, so lessons started when I was about nine.
 Once a week, I was allowed to leave class and go to a special room at my school where Mrs. Turpin turned the banging into music.
 That continued until middle school, when I decided I wanted to join the band and play the flute.
 Being in the band was wonderful!
 Trips, competitions, and friendships have weathered the test of time.
 Little did I know then that there was a special trumpet player who I would marry 16 years later!
 But that is another story for another time.
 Sadly, like many things, what you don’t use you lose, and I am back to picking out notes that might resemble a familiar tune.
 I regret that I did not continue to play.
 But I still love music and will always have the foundation that my mother and Mrs. Turpin built into my life many years ago.

-Now I want for play songs for my grandchildren to sing along with, so for Valentine’s Day, I asked my husband, Gene, for a Kalimba, which is an African hand harp (Learn a little more about the Kalimba from this video).
+Now I want to play songs for my grandchildren to sing along with, so for Valentine’s Day, I asked my husband, Gene, for a Kalimba, which is an African hand harp (Learn a little more about the Kalimba from this video).
 It’s a beautiful instrument—a handmade work of art all by itself.
 I play it most every day.
 The “Wheels on the Bus” never sounded so good!